inngest/inngest/docs/SDK_SPEC.md

 ### 4.3.2.
 Syncing

-Following the receipt of a sync request, an SDK MUST send a `POST` request to Inngest, targetting the Sync Endpoint of the particular Inngest service is it configured to target [4.2].
+Following the receipt of a sync request, an SDK MUST send a `POST` request to Inngest, targeting the Sync Endpoint of the particular Inngest service it is configured to target [4.2].

 **Method:** `POST`